TheAsphaltDevil/github-gitless-sync-memfix/README.md

 However, a specific commit made by a user fixed the bug.

-I tried installing this commit with BRAT, but BRAT only installs beta releases of a repo, not specific commits.
+I tried installing this commit with BRAT, but BRAT only installs betas or releases of a repo, not specific commits.

 The solution?
 Fork the repo, add the fix, push it to main, then install with brat.